dimforge/rapier/c/testbed/README.md

 Each scene uses the Rapier C API directly, following its matching Rust example.
 Each example owns its render loop, physics stepping, events, and local animation state.
 The viewer renders one frame and processes input when the example calls `tbRenderFrame`; it does not wrap physics construction or stepping.
-See [Writing C examples](PORTING.md) for the correspondence and ownership conventions.

 ## Port coverage